Difficulty Specification

 Decay Anti-Stall

-If no block is found for an extended period, the cASERT level decays gradually.
+If no block is found for an extended period, the cASERT level decays to B0 via zone-based rates.
 Activation: dynamic — max(ahead × 600s, 2h).
-No ceiling.
+Easing profiles E1–E4 activate only after 6 hours extra at B0.
 This prevents mining deadlock when hashrate drops suddenly.

-After activation, decay uses current level tier (not original):
+After activation, decay uses current level zone (not original):

 BCH ASERT Heritage